July 4, 2023

 Can you run vertical farms on renewable energy?

-The short answer is yes.
+Yes.
 There are several ways to integrate renewable energy sources into your vertical farming system.
 For example, a solar power system can be installed on the site of a vertical farm to generate electricity.
 This electricity can power the lighting and other required equipment, such as pumps and fans.
-In addition, solar thermal systems can be used to provide hot water for uses such as cleaning and other purposes.
+In addition, solar thermal systems can be used to provide hot water for cleaning and other purposes.

-Wind power can also be used to generate electricity for the farm.
-Small wind turbines can be installed nearby to generate electricity.
+Wind power can also be used to generate electricity for the farm, using small wind turbines nearby to generate electricity.
 However, wind power is less consistent than solar power, so it may need to be supplemented with other energy sources.

-In addition to solar and wind power, other renewable energy sources such as biogas, geothermal, and hydroelectric power have the potential to be used to power a vertical farm.
+In addition to solar and wind power, other renewable energy sources such as biogas, geothermal, and hydroelectric power have the potential power a vertical farm.
 However, the feasibility of these sources may depend on the location and availability of these alternative energy sources.

-By running your vertical farm on renewable electricity, you can not only reduce greenhouse gas emissions but also provide a consistent energy supply, which is essential for the year-round operation of a vertical farm, ensuring reliable production cycles, maximum productivity, and enhanced resource utilisation.
+Running your vertical farm on renewable electricity means you can, reduce greenhouse gas emissions.
+At the same time, it ensures a consistent energy supply - this is essential for the year-round operation of a vertical farm.
+It also helps ensure reliable production cycles, maximum productivity, and enhanced resource utilisation.

-The practice of linking a vertical farm to a renewable energy source is referred to as co-location.
-This has many benefits for both the vertical farmer and the energy producer.
-One strong business case involves co-location with a biogas (anaerobic digestion) plants.
+Co-locating a vertical farm with a renewable energy supply has many benefits for both the vertical farmer and the energy producer.

 This enables the energy producer to direct-wire (private-wire) their energy into a project receiving a greater and fairer price per kWh than selling energy to the grid.
-It also allows the energy producer to enter into a stable, long-term contract, removing risks associated with market volatility.
-For the vertical farmer, this gives them access to a long-term, stable energy price.
+It also allows the energy producer to enter a stable, long-term contract, removing risks associated with market volatility.
+For the grower, this gives them access to a long-term, stable energy price.

-We are a technology firm that has combined farming and engineering expertise to develop an indoor vertical farming system that provides business advantages while addressing pressing global issues such as food security and sustainability.
+IGS combines crop science and engineering expertise to develop an indoor vertical farming system.
+This provides business advantages while addressing pressing global issues such as food security and sustainability.

-IGS takes Controlled Environment Agriculture (CEA) further with Total Controlled Environment Agriculture.
+We take Controlled Environment Agriculture (CEA) further with Total Controlled Environment Agriculture.
 TCEA allows predictable crop growth in any suitable location, giving complete control over all aspects of the growing environment.
-IGS technology produces the ideal 18-hour summer day 365 days a year, resulting in localised, consistent, high-quality harvests.
-Because our infrastructure is flexible, companies can add Growth Towers without interrupting existing output and can scale easily when the business demands.
+This allows growers to replicate the perfect summer’s day, 365 days a year, resulting in consistent, high-quality crops.
+Our technology is also modular and flexible, allowing it to be easily integrated into a business without interrupting existing output, and scaled easily when the business demands.

 Using renewable energy sources to power a vertical farm is a promising solution for sustainable agriculture.
 By reducing the reliance on fossil fuels and decreasing the carbon footprint, renewable energy can help to create a more environmentally friendly and sustainable future for agriculture.